Implementing Multi-Factor Authentication

 To enroll users in MFA they must be part of a protected account with MFA enabled.
 You can create these policies at the OU, Group or user level.
 For more information on Protected Accounts, click here.

-In the Protected Accounts view, double click on a protected account to modify its settings.
+In the Protected Accounts view, double click on a protected account to modify its settings, or create a new protected account.
 Scroll down to Multi-Factor Authentication.
+Select “Enable”.

 Note: Users connecting to remote sessions with the same account from an IP address that has already been authenticated with MFA will not be prompted for these subsequent remote sessions.